1914 Boston Red Sox season

 The 1914 Boston Red Sox season was the 14th season in the franchise's Major League Baseball history.
 The Red Sox finished second in the American League (AL) with a record of 91 wins and 62 losses, 8 1/2 games behind the Philadelphia Athletics.
 The team played its home games at Fenway Park.

+Offseason

+Transactions

+August 14, 1913: The Red Sox purchase outfielder Wally Rehg from the St. Paul Saints for $10,000.